-3.3.
-Unconditional and conditional probability tables
+3.3 Unconditional and Conditional Probability Tables

-Once the connections between the son nodes (i.e., resilience pillars) and the father nodes (i.e., indicators) are completed, the CPTs of the resilience pillars given the indicators' states must be defined.
-The indicators states (or the unconditional probabilities of the basic nodes) are defined using experts knowledge or available data.
+Once the connections between the son nodes (i.e. resilience pillars) and the father nodes (i.e. indicators) are completed, the CPTs of the resilience pillars given the indicators' states must be defined.
+The indicators states (or the unconditional probabilities of the basic nodes) are defined using experts' knowledge or available data.
 Only three levels (states) are assigned to each resilience pillar node (High (H), Medium (M), and Low (L)) in order to maintain a low complexity of the network, while five states are assigned to the indicators (High, Good, Medium, Low, and vulnerable), coded as 4, 3, 2, 1, 0 respectively.
-To obtain a numerical value for the son node, the sum of the numerical values of the father nodes is computed and then divided for the sum of their maximum values, building a global relative value x for the son node ranging between 0 and 1 (Eq.
-(6)).
-Eq.
-(6) is indeed a special case of the min-max normalization where the minimum value is zero.
+To obtain a numerical value for the son node, the sum of the numerical values of the father nodes is computed and then divided for the sum of their maximum values, building a global relative value x for the son node ranging between 0 and 1 (Equation 6).
+Equation Error!
+Reference source not found.
+6 is indeed a special case of the min-max normalization where the minimum value is zero.